thezedt/mr500v1-openwrt/README.md

 - _Interface_ option to `wwan0`
 - _Port for modem_ to `/dev/ttyUSB0`

-If you choose to enable modem restart after bands change, to ensure successful change, adjust the preset restart command to
+If you choose to enable modem restart after bands change, to ensure successful change adjust the preset restart command to:

 	AT+CFUN=15